ocaml/opam/doc/pages/Manual.md

 - <a id="switchconfigfield-opam-root">`opam-root: <string>`</a>:
   the opam root the switch belongs to.
 Used for local switches, to avoid automatically selecting a switch belonging to a different opam root.
+- <a id="switchconfigfield-setenv">`setenv: [ <environment-update> ... ]`</a>:
+  defines environment variable updates that will be applied whenever in this switch (both in the environment where packages are built, and in the environment exported by opam through `opam env`)
 - [`pre-build-commands:`](#configfield-pre-build-commands),
   [`pre-install-commands:`](#configfield-pre-install-commands),
   [`pre-remove-commands:`](#configfield-pre-remove-commands):